flatironinstitute/sciware/20_Documentation/main.md

     - How does the documentation differ?
     - How will testing differ?

-- Do the same for `mySD` that calculates the standard deviation of an array.
+- Do the same for `mySD` that calculates the sample standard deviation of an array.

-## Exericse 2, Answers
+## Exericse 2, More questions

-- The main difference is that `myAvg` is not well defined for zero-length inputs.
-- Did you decide to
-    - return not-a-number because that follows the divide-by-zero floating-point arithmetic?
-    - throw an exception to help the user by failing early?
+- What about `myAvg` and zero-length inputs? (div by 0?)
+- Inputs are numeric, what is output type for integer input?

-- `mySD` has two standard definitions
+- What about the two definitions of `mySD`?
     - divide by `size` is the maximum likelihood estimate
     - dividing by `size - 1` gives an unbiased estimate
-	- first requires size at least 1, second at least size 2 to avoid divide by zero
-    - how do these affect the code and doc?

 # New Flatiron Wiki